Contact the Internship Coordinator’s team by emailing: COSSPP-MPH-Internships@fsu.edu

 Following is a partial list of internship placements for past and current students:

 - County Health Department

 - Private For-Profit Organization

 - US Centers for Disease Control and Prevention

 While students may work on a variety of tasks during their 200-hour experience, the expectation is that they will have one major project for which they are principally responsible.
 It should be accompanied by appropriate project goals and success criteria, adequate instructions, supervision and feedback, interim products and deadlines, resources, and an identifiable product such as a report, presentation, briefing, hearing, web page, survey, or other product which reflects integration of analytical, organizational and presentation skills and makes appropriate use of the student’s academic training.

-Students should feel that they have undertaken a challenging project, marshaled resources, overcome obstacles and produced a worthwhile product that will help the organization achieve its goals.
-Mere compilation of lists or sorting of files will not be considered adequate to meet the goals of the internship.
+Students should feel that they have undertaken a challenging project, marshaled resources, overcome obstacles, and produced a worthwhile product that will help the organization achieve its goals.
+A mere compilation of lists or sorting of files will not be considered adequate to meet the goals of the internship.